prody/ProDy/doc/examples/measure/deformation.rst

 Output
 -------------------------------------------------------------------------------

-A :class:`~prody.dynamics.Vector` instance that contains the deformation vector describing the change in protein structure.
+A :class:`~.Vector` instance that contains the deformation vector describing the change in protein structure.
 This object instance can be used conveniently to compare deformation with normal modes.